Olwen Wade-Jones BSc (Hons), MCSP, UKCP, FPC

 Areas of counselling I deal with

-£50 for an initial consultation for which I like to allow an hour to an hour and a quarter
+My fee for an initial consultation, for which I like to allow an hour to an hour and a quarter is £50.

-Please feel free to contact me through my website (see above) or use my direct line practice telephone number with any questions you might have or to arrange an initial consultation.
+Please feel free to contact me through my website or my direct line practice telephone number with any questions you might have or to arrange an initial consultation.
+If you would prefer to talk with me about the possibility of an initial consultation via Zoom, we can agree a time to do this.